keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 # Section 4: Install & configure Ubuntu 16.04.1 LTS

-## Install Ubuntu 16.04.1 LTS
+## 4.1 Install Ubuntu 16.04.1 LTS

 ### Installation media

 To install in UEFI mode, you will need a UEFI-ready USB key with the Ubuntu installer on it.
 One of the easiest ways to produce this is to download the ISO under Windows and use Rufus as for Windows installs.
-Make sure when creating the USB key to select "GPT partitioning schema for UEFI" to have it install in UEFI mode
+Make sure when creating the USB key to select "GPT partitioning schema for UEFI" to have it install in UEFI mode.

+Fixme: Linux instructions

 ### Running the Ubuntu installer